pavedroad-io/blueprints/microservices/ga/datamgr/README.md

 Available Commands:
-  apply       Apply configuration to named resource completion  Generate completion scripts on stdout config      manage roadctl global configuration options create      create a new resource delete      delete a resource deploy      deploy a service describe    describe provides detailed information about a resource doc         Generate documentation for your service edit        edit the configuration for the specified resource events      View events explain     return documentation about a resource get         get an existing object help        Help about any command init        Initialize roadctl development environment logs        return logs for a resource replace     Delete and recreate the named resource version     Print the current version
+  apply       Apply configuration to named resource completion  Generate completion scripts on stdout config      Manage roadctl global configuration options create      Create a new resource delete      Delete a resource deploy      Deploy a service describe    Describe provides detailed information about a resource doc         Generate documentation for your service edit        Edit the configuration for the specified resource events      View events explain     Return documentation about a resource get         Get an existing object help        Help about any command init        Initialize roadctl development environment logs        Return logs for a resource replace     Delete and recreate the named resource version     Print the current version